 Dr. Gisele C. Shorter

-Dr. Shorter earned her Ed.D. from Columbia University Teachers College.
-She holds an M.P.A. from Long Island University and a B.A. from Amherst College.
+Dr. Shorter earned her Doctorate in Education from Teachers College, Columbia University.
+She holds a master’s degree from Long Island University and a bachelor’s degree from Amherst College.
 She is a Pahara Aspen Fellow and active member of the Aspen Global Leadership Network.